-11. That in consideration for the release by the Board of the cause of action which the Board has against Cooper resulting from the violation referred to in paragraph seven, Cooper agrees to pay a penalty to the State of Maine in the sum of \$200.
-(Please make checks payable to Treasurer, State of Maine).
+• f the cause of action which the Board has against Cooper seven, Cooper agrees to pay a penalty to the State of Maine in reasurer, State of Maine).

-IN WITNESS WHEREOF, the parties have executed this Agreement of two pages.
+IN WITNESS WHEREOF, the parties have executed the is Agreement of two pages.

-KENDALL COOPER

-By: Date:
+KENDALL COOPER By: Date:

 Type or Print Name:

 BOARD OF PESTICIDES CONTROL

-2

-By: Date:

-Henry Jennings, Director
+By: Henry Jennings, Director Date:

 APPROVED:

-- -

 By: Date:

-Mark Randlett, Assistant Attorney General

-Subject: Ronald Winslow Orkin Exterminating Company Inc. 960 Riverside Street Portland, Maine 04103
+Subject: Ronald Winslow

+Orkin Exterminating Company Inc.

+960 Riverside Street Portland, Maine 04103